:

 What is SOC 2 Audit?

-3).Processing Integrity – information and systems processing is complete, accurate, timely, and authorized.
+• Processing Integrity: System processing is complete, accurate, timely, and authorized.

-When to go for SOC 2 Audit?
+When to go for SOC 1 or SOC 2 Audit?

 What is SOC 3 Audit?